Aurelio Bacciarini: Priesthood

-Bacciarini established several diocesan institutions that included a newspaper - "Giornale del Popolo" - in 1926 and his own religious congregation at the same time.
-He was described as the "Apostle of the Sacred Heart".
+Bacciarini established several diocesan institutions that included a newspaper Giornale del Popolo in 1926 and a religious congregation at the same time.

-Bacciarini died on 27 June 1935 at 4:45pm in Lugano.
+Bacciarini died on 27 June 1935 in Lugano.
 He was buried in the Shrine of the Sacred Heart.

 Beatification process

 The beatification process commenced in Lugano in 1946 under Pope Pius XII in a process that spanned until 25 March 1964.
-This occurred despite the fact that the formal introduction of the cause was not until 15 December 1981 under Pope John Paul II; it was this introduction that conferred upon him the posthumous title Servant of God.
+This occurred despite the fact that the formal introduction of the cause was not until 15 December 1981 under Pope John Paul II; it was this introduction that conferred upon him the title of a Servant of God.
 The local process was ratified in 1982 and culminated with the creation of the Positio.
 It was sent to the Congregation for the Causes of Saints in Rome in 1997 for further evaluation.

-On 15 March 2008 he was declared to be Venerable after Pope Benedict XVI recognized that Bacciarini had lived a life of heroic virtue.

-The miracle needed for his beatification was investigated and the process received the formal decree of ratification in 2007.
+On 15 March 2008 he was declared to be venerable after Pope Benedict XVI recognized that Bacciarini had lived a life of heroic virtue.
+A miracle attributed to Bacciarini's intercession was investigated and the process received the formal decree of ratification in 2007.